ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 1. The program assigns the value of the right-hand operand (`"Greetings "`) to the `concatenatedString` variable.
 1. The program ready the current value of the `concatenatedString` variable for step 5.
 1. The program ready the literal string `"from .NET!"` for step 5.
-1. The program concatenate (combine) the two strings into a new one.
+1. The program concatenates (combine) the two strings into a new one.
 1. The program assigns the value of the right-hand operand (`"Greetings from .NET!"`) to the `concatenatedString` variable, replacing its value.

-> **Note:** You can see the steps 3 to 5 as evaluated first, like one big step, then the program continues at step 6.
+> **Note:** You can see steps 3 to 5 as evaluated first, like one big step, then the program continues at step 6.

 Now that we covered that, there is a shortcut to this process, using the `+=` operator.
 You can see the `+=` operator as a combination of both the `+` and the `=`.
-The previous example, using the `+=` operator would look like this:
+The previous example, using the `+=` operator, would look like this:

 ```csharp
 var concatenatedString = "Greetings ";